RwCCGB/NC-News-FE-/README.md

 NC News displays a list of articles which contains data for comments, votes and the topic(s) of each article.
 The list can be sorted, with new comments added or removed, votes added or subtracted.
 The user can search for topics, and find a list of all articles on that topic, and from each article can click the hashtag of the topic to do the same.

+The site assumes you're already logged in as a user called 'grumpy19'.

 ## Technical Info
 - Deployed Site: https://symphonious-pithivier-7688fd.netlify.app/articles?sort_by=created_at&order=desc
 - Render API: https://nc-news-dxk7.onrender.com/api/